Cairn Terrier at a glance

 Take the Full IQ Test →Frequently Asked Questions

-Are Cairn Terriers good family dogs?
+Are Cairn Terriers good with children and other pets?

-Do Cairn Terriers bark a lot?
+Do Cairn Terriers need a lot of mental stimulation?

 How much exercise does a Cairn Terrier need?